R1 gauge – Remote crackmeter

 Flush monitoring kit for R1 connected crackmeter

-The square supplied for the mounting is 25cm long, so the necessary space must be provided.
+The supplied square for mounting is 25 cm long, so ensure sufficient space is available.

 Subscription and network coverage